CityOfNewYork/ACCESS-NYC/wp-content/plugins/query-monitor/readme.txt

 = Is Query Monitor available on WordPress.com VIP Go? =

 Yep!
-You just need to add `define( 'WPCOM_VIP_QM_ENABLE', true );` to your `vip-config/vip-config.php` file.
+However, a user needs to be granted the `view_query_monitor` capability to see Query Monitor even if they're an administrator.

 = I'm using multiple instances of `wpdb`.
 How do I get my additional instances to show up in Query Monitor? =

-You'll need to hook into the `qm/collect/db_objects` filter and add an item to the array with your connection name as the key and the `wpdb` instance as the value.
+You'll need to hook into the `qm/collect/db_objects` filter and add an item to the array containing your `wpdb` instance.
+For example:

+`
+add_filter( 'qm/collect/db_objects', function( $objects ) {
+	$objects['my_db'] = $GLOBALS['my_db'];
+	return $objects;
+} );
+`

 Your `wpdb` instance will then show up as a separate panel, and the query time and query count will show up separately in the admin toolbar menu.
 Aggregate information (queries by caller and component) will not be separated.

 = Can I click on stack traces to open the file in my editor? =

 Yes!
-You just need to [enable clickable stack traces](https://querymonitor.com/blog/2019/02/clickable-stack-traces-and-function-names-in-query-monitor/).
+You can enable this on the Settings panel.

 = Do you accept donations? =